sandidias/FrostRobot/README.md

 Can be found on telegram as [Frost Manager](https://t.me/FrostManager_bot).

-The Support group can be reached out to at [Frost Support Group](https://t.me/FrostSupport), where you can ask for help about [Frost Support](https://t.me/FrostSupport), discover for eport bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Frost Support Group](https://t.me/FrostSupport), where you can ask for help about [Frost Support](https://t.me/FrostSupport), discover for report bugs, and stay in the loop whenever a new update is available.

 Updates Channel as at [Frost Clouds](https://t.me/FrostClouds)